 49 West Coffeehouse and Gallery is a restaurant located at 49 West Street in Annapolis.
 They have music in their back room and also serve food and beverages back there.
 The food is good, and not unreasonably priced for Annapolis.
 An extremely civilized place to see a show.
 They handle their own reservations.
 410-626-9796.

 Galaxy Hut is an incredibly tiny place (the capacity sign says 48) located at 2711 Wilson Blvd. in Arlington near the Clarendon Metro.
-They generally have shows only on Sunday and Monday but they are not currently having shows at all.
-They are open for food and beer.
+After a post-COVID hiatus they are now booking shows for Sunday nights.
+Most shows start at 9 and are $10.
+They are also 21+' Galaxy Hut continues to serve food and beer.
 They have a good beer selection.
-Most shows are $5.
-They also serve food, mostly off the grill and all of it available in vegan form.
-202-333-3114.
+The food is mostly vegan but dairy cheese is available.

 The Bullpen at Half is a paved city block at 1299 Half Street in Southeast DC.
 The block is set off from the rest of the world by stacks of shipping containers, fences, and stalls for the sale of food and drink.
 It mostly serves as a bull pen for people on their way to Nationals' games to drink on the way to the game, but it is rented for other events.
 Sanitary facilities are mostly (if not totally) in the form of sani johns.
 In general, food, furniture and other amenities depend on the person putting on the event.
 If you are left to rely on the Bullpen for nourishment, you are pretty much left with tubular food.
 Drinks are always Bullpen and selection is broad, but not exciting.
 They do occasionally have shows.